Napster/napster-ruby/README.md

   password: 'PASSWORD'
 }

-# Just by authenticating with api_key, api_secret, username, and password
+# Just by instantiating with api_key, api_secret, username, and password
 # you can authenticate by password_grant.
 client = Napster::Client.new(client_hash)